socathie/circomlib-ml/README.md

 > [!WARNING]
-> README outdated and will be updated soon
+> README outdated and will be updated soon, see test folder for latest examples.

 # Circom Circuits Library for Machine Learning